 Several different liposuction techniques, including tumescent, super-wet, power-assisted, and ultrasound-assisted lipoplasty, may be used.
 Your doctor will go over each option and determine which is best for your particular case.

 There are some additional risks to using UAL compared to traditional liposuction, including skin burns and micro-fragmentation of the cannula.
 Since this is a newer procedure, there may be additional risks that are not yet evident.
-I have seen some skin irregularities develop during the procedure, which generally resolve on their own.
-UAL is touted as having fewer post-operative problems, such as bruising, but this has not really been a factor in my experience because the classic suction-assisted technique is always used following the UAL, and bruising is normal with this procedure.
+Our plastic surgeon has seen some skin irregularities develop during the procedure, which generally resolve on their own.
+UAL is touted as having fewer post-operative problems, such as bruising, but this has not really been a factor in our surgeon’s experience because the classic suction-assisted technique is always used following the UAL, and bruising is normal with this procedure.

 Some plastic surgeons melt the underlying fat through the skin with an external ultrasound machine.
 This requires injecting fluid into the underlying tissue, so there will still be an incision or a puncture site.
 Only moderate amounts of fat can be removed with this technique and a large volume would have to be treated in multiple surgical sessions.
 As of now, the best bet for removing larger volumes still involves surgery.

-Most people are able to return to work in about a week, but it may be as little as a few days, depending on your procedure and the kind of work you do.
+Most people are able to return to work in about a week, but downtime may last as little as a few days, depending on your procedure and the kind of work you do.
 Stitches will dissolve in about ten days.

 The areas of suction may feel numb and strange for a couple of months, but this should improve over time.
-Some areas may be tender to the touch for several months.
-The small scars from your incisions will fade gradually and should eventually either disappear altogether or become almost unnoticeable.
+Some areas may feel tender to the touch for several months.

 Your risks with this procedure are minimal if you are physically healthy, a good candidate for the surgery, and if your doctor is adequately trained.
 If you have heart or lung disease, diabetes, or poor blood circulation, liposuction carries some increased risks that should be discussed with your doctor.